astronomer/docs/astro/test-and-troubleshoot-locally.md

 To improve the performance of your environment, you can:

  - Adjust CPU and memory resource allocation in your Docker resources configuration.
-Be aware that increasing Docker resource allocation might decrease the overall performance of your computer.
+Be aware that increasing Docker resource allocation might decrease the performance of your computer.
 - Modify Airflow-level environment variables to improve the performance of your local environment, including concurrency and parallelism.
-For more information, see  [Scaling out Airflow](https://www.astronomer.io/guides/airflow-scaling-workers) guide from Astronomer.
+See  [Scaling out Airflow](https://www.astronomer.io/guides/airflow-scaling-workers).

 If your DAGs continue to run slowly and you can't scale Docker or Airflow any further, Astronomer recommends pushing your project to a Deployment on Astro that's dedicated to testing.